Setting Up Clean Azure VNets, Subnets & Tagging

 Behind every secure, reliable, and scalable Azure environment is a well-designed network foundation.

-Azure Virtual Network enables secure communication between Azure resources, internet access, and hybrid connectivity to on-premises environments.
-Poor planning at this layer often leads to IP exhaustion, security gaps, and costly redesigns.
+Azure Virtual Network (VNet) enables secure communication between Azure resources, provides controlled internet access, and supports hybrid connectivity to on-premises environments.
+Poor planning at this layer often results in IP exhaustion, security gaps, routing issues, and governance blind spots.

 Lab Objectives